To help with the cost of energy bills a state government concession is available to eligible South Australians on low or fixed incomes.

 - Standby power modes in your electrical devices could be costing you as much as $250 a year

-You may be able to access EEPS assistance if you are experiencing significant financial difficulties or if you receive an energy bill concession from the Department for Communities and Social Inclusion and have had your electricity disconnected (or at the risk of disconnection).
+You may be able to access EEPS assistance if you are experiencing significant financial difficulties or if you receive an energy bill concession from the Department of Human Services and have had your electricity disconnected (or at the risk of disconnection).

 Payments are up to $400 for low-income earners and you can only receive an EEPS payment once every three years.